Information about Frugal Photographer and our products.

 The company is run by me, a real person, David Foy, of Calgary, Alberta.
 There's nobody else here.
 I use the term "we" on this web site because there are a number of people elsewhere whose work and ingenuity make this whole enterprise possible.

-Inventory is stored in, and shipped from, a fulfillment warehouse in Nampa, Idaho (Specialty Fulfillment Center).
-Very little inventory is located in Calgary, but when possible, Canadian orders are filled from Calgary.
+Inventory is stored in, and shipped worldwide from, a fulfillment warehouse in Nampa, Idaho (Specialty Fulfillment Center).
+I'm located in Calgary, but I don't keep any stock here.
+Everything is shipped from Idaho.

 Why are we here?
 Because photography is an important art form, and legacy systems and legacy processes are powerful tools for artistic expression.
 That's why some sculptors today still use mallets and chisels while others use 3D printers, and some use both.
 But my main motivation is that it saddens me to see so many excellent cameras go unused.